sandinmyjoints/zero-to-node-short/presentation.md

 First async paradigm.

 <pre><code class="coffeescript">fs.open path, 'r', (err, file) ->
-  # In callback function.
+  # In callback function:
   # Short-circuit and handle error if err is non-null:
   return handleError err if err

-  # Otherwise, everything went ok, and we can do
+  # Otherwise, all is good, and we can do
   # something with file now that it's ready...
 </code></pre>
 * * * * *